 “God desires that if you do something you perfect it.”

 Critics of artistic expression say that artforms attempt to recreate what God has already created and perfected, and serve to distract people from remembering God.
 They cite the Prophet’s saying which forbade the creation of human images in the same way that the Ten Commandments prohibits graven images.
 This prohibition on images has resulted in art being widely labelled as forbidden and actively discouraged.

-Other forms of art such as performance art, singing and dance are also encapsulated in this struggle, for Muslim women in particular, because some take the opinion that Islam forbids women to dance and sing in front of men, while others hold that playing instruments is considered haram, or forbidden.
+Other forms of art, such as singing and dance, are also encapsulated in this struggle for Muslim women in particular.
+Some take the opinion that Islam forbids women to dance and sing in front of men, while others hold that playing instruments is considered haram, or forbidden.

 Given that art reinforces awareness of God and human existence, we believe that women artists can be an important vehicle for spreading beauty, innovating new aesthetics that contemplate the beauty of God and his creation.
 Many western Muslim women use their artwork as a medium to express faith in their daily lives.
 Their artwork provides new forms of dialogue, through which negative stereotypes of Muslim women can be dismantled.